 I have personally interacted and liked about 100 pages and all but a few are now hidden.
 Why are they hidden?
 Because the message sucked or was loud or stupid or 100 other things that make them annoying and not useful…. being anyone of these things a few times is forgivable, over and over equals a fast unlike.

 The ones that I continue to read?
 Interesting, insightful, thought-provoking, interactive….

 Here are a few Facebook Pages that you can learn from…

 - Social Media Examiner (probably the best on this list)

 - Mountain Dew

 - Anthony Bourdain

 What is not important is the content of each of these pages, the content is meant for the fans of these brands (and yes, they are all brands, as is your meeting, conference or event)… what is important is to learn from their interactions, how they share and react.. what makes these groups a community (read: cult).
 Copy the thinking and the style and the interaction types, use content that your tribe will understand and want and create a cult of your own.

-The people that like these pages are brand advocates, they are the ones that are carrying the message the world through their own Facebook walls and encouraging others to become a part of these tribes.
+The people who like these pages are brand advocates, they are the ones who are carrying the message to the world through their own Facebook walls and encouraging others to become a part of these tribes.

 Your attendees can be this passionate too if you give them the chance, if you trust them, and enable them to trust you…